pagi-org/spec/pagi.md

 ### ID Generation {#id-generation}

-* A node-type is repsonsible for defining how nodes of that type have their IDs generated.
+* A node-type is repsonsible for defining how IDs are to be generated for nodes of that type.

-* The generation strategy must produce IDs that are unique within a given document.
+* The generation strategy must produce IDs that are unique within a given document and node-type.
 If it does not, failures will occur at runtime.
 * IDs are generated when a new node is created.

 Available generation strategies: